sustrik/libdill/tutorial-protocol.md

 }
 ```

 The size of the message may not match size of the buffer supplied by the user.
 If message is larger than the buffer we will simply return an error.
-However, if message is smaller than the buffer we have to shrink the buffer to the appropriate size.
+However, if message is smaller than the buffer we will have to shrink the buffer to the appropriate size.

 We can do so by modifying the iolist.
-Note that iolist is not supposed be thread- or coroutine-safe and thus we can modify it as long as we revert it to its original state before returning from the function.
+Note that in iolist-based functions the list is supposed to be unchanges when the function returns.
+However, it can be temporarily modified while the function is in progress.
+In other words, iolists are not guaranteed to be thread- or coroutine-safe.

 Once the iolist is modified we can read the message payload from the underlying socket:

 ```c
 size_t rmn = c;